-Board and Committee Meetings in the 2019 Fiscal Year
+Board and Committee Meetings in the 2020 Fiscal Year

-In the 2019 Fiscal Year the Board had six meetings, the Executive Committee had one meeting, the Audit Committee had five meetings, and the Compensation Committee and the Nominating Committee only acted by written consent during the 2019 Fiscal Year.
+In the 2020 Fiscal Year the Board had seven meetings, the Compensation Committee and the Corporate Governance Committee each had one meeting, the Regulatory Committee had one meeting, the Audit Committee had seven meetings, and the Executive Committee only acted by written consent during the 2020 Fiscal Year.

-There were no directors (who were incumbent at the time) except for Malcolm MacLean, who attended fewer than 75 percent of the aggregate total number of Board meetings and meetings of the Board committees of which the director was a member during the 2019 Fiscal Year.
+There were no directors (who were incumbent at the time) except for Malcolm MacLean (who has resigned from the Board), who attended fewer than 75 percent of the aggregate total number of Board meetings and meetings of the Board committees of which the director was a member during the 2020 Fiscal Year.